 What Is a CIBIL Report?

-Lending bodies and other financial organizations use the CIBIL report to assess an individual's creditworthiness and choose whether to extend credit or give loans.
+Lending bodies and other financial organisations use the CIBIL report analysis to assess an individual's creditworthiness and choose whether to extend credit or give loans.
 A high CIBIL score implies that a person has an excellent credit history and is more likely to be granted credit.
 A low CIBIL score, on the other hand, shows that a person has a poor credit history and may be seen as a high-risk borrower.

 1. CIBIL score

 The very first thing you would see in the CIBIL Credit Information Report is your CIBIL Score.
 This is an overall valuation of your credit history and is used by lenders to evaluate your creditworthiness.
 The score is a single number between 300 and 900.
-Higher the score, more favourable is your application for new credit extension as this means you have been repaying your loans on time and have enough disposable income to repay another loan if required.
+The higher the score, the more favourable is your application for a new credit extension as this means you have been repaying your loans on time and have enough disposable income to repay another loan if required.
 This is calculated based on the information you would find in the Account Information and Enquiry Information sections of the report.
 In a few cases the score may be displayed as NA or NH, this indicates one of the following:

-2. You have not undertaken any loans over the last few years
+- You have not undertaken any loans over the last few years

-3. You have no credit cards or any other exposure.
+- You have no credit cards or any other exposure.

 2. Personal information